 Look at your social media accounts.
 Do you need to follow everyone you’re following?
 Does it stress you out to look at your accounts?
 Maybe you feel frustrated or upset when you look at other people’s feeds - this causes unnecessary stress.
 Take the time to go through your social media and purge your friends and followers.

 Think about who you care about and who you WANT to see the information you post.
 It may feel better to have a large following, but it doesn’t fill you up.
 You’ll feel more secure and worry less when you don’t have unnecessary followers, and you don’t have to see their feed.
+There's nothing better than some social media minimalism in this regard.

 12. Cancel subscriptions and memberships you don’t use